Categories

 Here is the Artisode by WUCF-TV:

-9 thoughts on ““Unseen Art” WUCF-TV Artisode: Interviews with Sculptors of Touchable Art at the Polasek Museum
+9 replies on ““Unseen Art” WUCF-TV Artisode: Interviews with Sculptors of Touchable Art at the Polasek Museum”

 Be sure to come by the Polasek March 13 (Sunday) from 1 to 4pm for the open house and see all the sculpture.